 Time will pass by quickly under oral conscious sedation.
-This sedation technique may take a while to wear off, so we require someone with you that you can trust to safely drive you home.
+This sedation technique may take a while to wear off, so we recommend bringing someone with you that you can trust to safely drive you home.

-IV sedation is a powerful sedative that’s administered into the bloodstream through a vein.
+Intravenous (IV) sedation is a powerful sedative administered into the bloodstream through a vein.
 The sedation will quickly take effect, putting you into what’s called a “twilight sleep.”
 This means that you’re awake and responsive but in a deep state of relaxation.

 You’ll have little to no memory of the procedure once you come out of IV sedation.
-Since the effects are strong, you’ll need someone you trust to drive you home after the treatment.
+Since the effects are strong, you’ll want someone you trust to drive you home after the treatment.

 Frequently Asked Questions

 Yes, sedation dentistry is completely safe.
-Our dentists are highly qualified and trained to administer sedation.
 Throughout your procedure, a team member will monitor you and your vital signs to ensure you’re comfortable and that there are no risks of complications.
 If any issues arise, we’ll simply stop and immediately reverse the sedation to ensure your well-being.

 After your procedure, the anesthetic and sedation will wear off.
 While it’s common to experience some mild discomfort and soreness afterward, this can easily be alleviated by over-the-counter pain medication and cold compresses.
-If you continue to experience discomfort and pain, call our Omaha office at (402) 934-5200 or our La Vista office at (402) 537-4620 to schedule an appointment.
-Dr. Panneton will assess the situation and provide the best course of action based on your dental needs.
+If you continue to experience discomfort and pain, call your dentist’s office.

-The length of your sedation depends on your dental needs and the type of procedure you’re undergoing.
+The length of your sedation depends on your dental care needs and the type of procedure.
 On average, you’ll be sedated for two to four hours.
 After the procedure and the sedation wears off, you’ll feel droopy.
 We recommend that you have someone you trust to drive you to and from your appointment.
 For everyone’s safety, you shouldn’t drive for the next 24 hours.